stuartasiimwe7/secure-api-ssl-tls/README.md

 ## Features
 - An API built with Flask that responds with a message.
 - SSL/TLS encryption enabled for secure communication.
-- Self-signed SSL certificates for local testing and learning.
+- Self-signed SSL certificates for local testing.

 ---